SouthernMethodistUniversity/dhri/_sources/aboutDHRI.md

 * You will sit in groups at tables, We want to to work together to come to solutions and build a community of practice.
 - [A better way to teach technical skills to a group](http://miriamposner.com/blog/a-better-way-to-teach-technical-skills-to-a-group/)
 * As you are reading, we you will see two categories of activities:
       * **Pre-session activities (PSA)**  Please make sure you do these activities/read this content before a session.
-Some questions have corresponding Slack channels or discussion, others are just marked so you are thinking about them beforehand as they are topics we will be discussing in the synchronous session.
+Some questions have corresponding Tems channels or discussion, others are just marked so you are thinking about them beforehand as they are topics we will be discussing in the synchronous session.
       * **In session activities (ISA)**  This indicates a page that has activities/content we will go over together; you do not need to engage with this content ahead of time.
-* As you [read each session](https://southernmethodistuniversity.github.io/dhri/index.html) please put questions/comments in the Slack channel.
+* As you [read each session](https://southernmethodistuniversity.github.io/dhri/index.html) please put questions/comments in the Teams channel.
 * If text appears blue in a repository, that just means it is a hyperlink.
     * These repositories are structured in such a way that they will direct our conversations during the institute, but also so that you can return to them later to review the material.

-## Introduction to DHRI@SMU 2022
+## Introduction to DHRI@SMU 2024

 * As part of our welcome process, we’ll provide some of the history of the project, review the schedule,establish the objectives for the Institute, and ask participants to engage in an introductions and ice breaker activity.
 We’ll review the objectives and the schedule for the next few days, sort out pedagogical practices, and set our ambitious course for our time together.
 Everything we do throughout the institute is collaboratively and community-driven.